nervetattoo/themable-grid/README.md

 > This is a work in progress experimental lovelace grid card replacement.

-A responsive grid card that can be tweaked in your theme definition.
+A responsive grid card that can be defined once per lovelace dashboard

 ![Demo](/screenshots/themable-grid-demo.gif)